Front-end Editing

 {page_content disable="frontedit"}

-Customizing The Link Location
+Customizing the Link

 :frontedit